influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.8/guides/calculate_percentages.md

   - /influxdb/v1.8/guides/calculating_percentages/
 ---

-Use Flux or InfluxQL to calculate percentages in query.
+Use Flux or InfluxQL to calculate percentages in a query.

 {{< tab-labels >}}
 {{% tabs %}}